doridori/doridori.github.io/_posts/2015-04-01-Android-Architecture-MV?.md

 title: "Android Architecture: MV?"
 ---

-How does the MV* ways of thinking relate to Android?
+How do the MV* ways of thinking relate to Android?

 # The Problem